askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Ed W., 4/6/2005

-The ChlorEase unit, depending upon the model, requires no installation, other than attaching under the top rail.
-This salt chlorine generator is designed for above ground pools, up to 18,000 gallons in water content.
+for above ground pools, up to 20,000 gallons in water content.
 Your pool actually contains 17,150 gallons, according to my calculations.
 It does not require connection to a pump.
-It hangs below the top rail, allowing for water to flow through the cell.
+It hangs below the top of the pool, allowing for water to flow through the cell.
 All you need to do is plug it into a 110 volt, GFI protected outlet.
 It will require that salt be added to the pool water.
 Other than that, it is maintained like any other chlorine pool.
 I hope that the information will prove helpful.

 Sincerely.
 Alan Schuster, 4/6/2005